nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 parameter, or requiring the client to send only one key parameter.

-Token Binding and 0-RTT data are mutually exclusive
+Token Binding and 0-RTT Data Are Mutually Exclusive
 ---------------------------------------------------

 If a TokenBindingMessage is never allowed in 0-RTT data, then no changes are